ansys/pymapdl/doc/source/user_guide/mapdl.rst

 rather than executing them individually.
 Chaining commands can be helpful when you need to execute thousands of commands in a Python loop and don't need the individual results for each command.
-For example, if you want to create 1000 keypoints along the X axis, you would run:
+For example, if you want to create 1000 key points along the X axis, you would run:

 .. code:: python